atomix/atomix.github.io/copycat/docs/server.md

 All serialization is performed with a Catalyst [`Serializer`][Serializer].
 The serializer is shared across all components of the server.
 Users are responsible for ensuring that [`Command`][Command] and [`Query`][Query] operations submitted to the cluster can be serialized by the server serializer by registering serializable types as necessary.

 By default, the server serializer does not allow arbitrary classes to be serialized due to security concerns.
-However, users can enable arbitrary class serialization by disabling the whitelisting feature on the Catalyst [`Serializer`][Serializer:
+However, users can enable arbitrary class serialization by disabling the whitelisting feature on the Catalyst [`Serializer`][Serializer]:

 ```java
 server.serializer().disableWhitelist();
 ```

-However, for more efficient serialization, users should explicitly register serializable classes and binary [serializers][serialization].
+However, for more efficient serialization, users should explicitly register serializable classes and binary serializers.
 Explicit registration of serializable typs allows types to be serialized using more compact 8- 16- 24- and 32-bit serialization IDs rather than serializing complete class names.
 Thus, serializable type registration is strongly recommended for production systems.

 ```java
 server.serializer().register(MySerializable.class, 123, MySerializableSerializer.class);